 It’s closing time!

-Once closing is scheduled, we recommend calling to confirm your movers one last time.
-Make sure they have the proper sized crew and truck to complete the move efficiently.
+Once the closing is confirmed, we recommend calling to confirm your movers one last time.
+Make sure they have the proper size crew and truck to complete the move efficiently.
 If you are moving out of a condo and are not on the first floor, let them know, especially if your building doesn’t have an elevator.
 Most closings take approximately an hour but can take longer.
 If you are moving on the day of closing, please be sure to give yourself enough time to complete it before you need to meet your movers.

 A few important reminders for closing:

-2. Bring your checkbook (just in case)
+Bring your checkbook (just in case).

-3. Closing takes approximately an hour but could be longer.
+Closing takes approximately an hour but could be longer.

-People present at the Closing
+People present at the closing:

 Last, but not least, you’ll get your keys and can now officially move in!